-Caroline has been working in the outdoors for the past 20 years, first as an outdoor instructor, then teaching in the education system.
-She has a focus on developing resilience and building capacity in teenagers through the outdoor environment.
+Caroline has been working in the outdoors for the past 20 years, first as an outdoor instructor, then teaching Outdoor Education and PE at secondary level.
+As a leader she is focused on developing systems to support equitable access to EOTC for all.
 Caroline has a Masters in Educational Leadership and based this on coaching and mentoring and the use of Key Competencies to develop future-focused curriculum and reporting programmes.
 Caroline is a member of the senior leadership team at Trident High School.

 The following EONZ members have made a significant and ongoing contribution to EONZ and Outdoor Education in New Zealand over an extended period:

 Te Tumu herenga waka, herenga tangata

 (the post that binds the waka also binds the people)

 The bestowing of this special award of Te Tumu acknowledges leadership in our sector over an extended period of time.

 Read more about the meaning of the award and Mike's enduring contribution to outdoor education and EONZ contribution here.

 Regional Life Members

 EONZ members who have made a significant contribution in their respective regions:

 Margaret O'Connor (Deceased), EONZ Auckland